Seine

+River sources

 The Seine rises in the commune of Source-Seine, about 30 km northwest of Dijon.
 The source has been owned by the city of Paris since 1864.
 A number of closely associated small ditches or depressions provide the source waters, with an artificial grotto laid out to highlight and contain a deemed main source.
 The grotto includes a statue of a nymph, a dog, and a dragon.
 On the same site are the buried remains of a Gallo-Roman temple.
 Small statues of the dea Sequana "Seine goddess" and other ex-votos found at the same place are now exhibited in the Dijon archaeological museum.

 Course

 The Seine can artificially be divided into five parts: